Namibian passport: History

 The first Namibian passports were introduced in 1990, shortly after the country gained its independence from South Africa.
+In 2006, old handwritten passports were phased out in a move to fight off identity fraud.
 In January 2018, a new biometric passport type was introduced; existing non-biometric passports issued until said date continue to be valid until expired.

 Namibian passport power

 As of 2025, Namibian citizens had visa-free or visa on arrival access to 80 countries and territories, ranking the Namibian passport 68th most powerful in the world according to the Henley Passport Index.